abeltran10/todocine_front_angular/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 21.1.0.